directtt/ai-2d-project/README.md

 # tractor-ai-2d-project
-Python reinforcement learning 2D project for my AI classes that uses search algorithms, machine learning, neural networks and genetic algorithm.
+Python reinforcement learning 2D project for my AI classes that uses path search algorithms, machine learning, neural networks and genetic algorithm.

 ## General idea
 General idea of classes was to implement throughout semester end-to-end AI project that consist of: